Are There Generational Differences In How We Talk About #MeToo?

 Advertisement

 I don't think it particularly helps to arrange people along neat generational fault lines amid a debate that's already divisive.
 How we respond to moral questions is often influenced by our values and upbringing, not our age.
-But, even judging by how many people criticized Rice's "infantilizing" comment, it's apparent that much of our language around sexual politics has changed over time.
+But, even judging by how many people criticised Rice's "infantilising" comment, it's apparent that much of our language around sexual politics has changed over time.

 Brenda Russell, professor of applied psychology at Penn State-Berks, a baby boomer who has studied sexual harassment for 30 years, says her early research indicates that boomers often declined to report sexual harassment or rape.
 The term sexual harassment itself wasn't coined until 1975, and not widely discussed until 1991, the year Anita Hill testified against U.S. Supreme Court nominee Clarence Thomas.